michaket/honupsy/README.md

 <!-- badges: end -->

-The goal of honupsy is to …
+The goal of honupsy is to provide tools for working with routinely collected inpatient psychiatric data, with a particular focus on the Health of the Nation Outcome Scales (HoNOS) and unit-level indicators relevant to nursing workload and patient composition.

+The package supports:

+- generating realistic synthetic psychiatric case data,
+- preparing case-level data,
+- summarizing unit-level HoNOS metrics,
+- supporting exploratory work for and workload- and nurse staffing-related evaluation.

 ## Installation